OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 ### Cipher Modes

 There are various [modes](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) that can be used to allow block ciphers (such as AES) to decrypt arbitrary amounts of data, in the same way that a stream cipher would.
-These modes have different security and performance characteristics, and a full discussion of them it outside the scope of this cheat sheet.
+These modes have different security and performance characteristics, and a full discussion of them is outside the scope of this cheat sheet.
 Some of the modes have requirements to generate secure initialisation vectors (IVs) and other attributes, but these should be handled automatically by the library.

 Where available, authenticated modes should always be used.
 These provide guarantees of the integrity and authenticity of the data, as well as confidentiality.
 The most commonly used authenticated modes are **[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode)** and **[CCM](https://en.wikipedia.org/wiki/CCM_mode)**, which should be used as a first preference.